|

 War Graves Commission site.

-The Army Personnel Centre is the authority
+The Army Personnel Centre used to be the authority

 Records date from 1914 and go up to 1992, after which records